dotnet/machinelearning-samples/modelbuilder/readme.md

 **Which Machine Learning scenario is right for me?**

 Model Builder allows you to solve many real life scenarios by supporting a wide variety of machine learning tasks.

+If you are trying to predict a value e.g. price of a car or how many units of this product will be sold these are examples of regression ML tasks.

+If you are trying to classify data into two or multiple categories those are examples of classification machine learning tasks e.g.
+* If a sentiment is positive or negative is an example of binary classification
+* If a sentiment is positive, negative or nuetral (2 or more categories) is an example of multi-classification task

+Model Builder currently comes with two scenario templates which provide an example each of regression (i.e. Price Prediction) and binary-classification (i.e. Sentiment Analysis).

+The custom scenario template allows you to pick the ML task during the train phase hence allowing you to build your own ML scenario.

+Model Builder currently supports Regression, Binary-Classification and Multi-Classification tasks.

+Pick the scenario template which makes the most sense for you!

 ## Data